top of page

 Credit may be obtained from CMCS Houston credit or, in some cases, from the institution through which the student is taking a degree.
 Auditing students who complete the class and group participation and short writing assignments will be awarded a certificate of completion.

-Each course requires 3 credit hours of study:
+Most courses require 3 credit hours of study:

 40-45 hours of classes, including online lectures and small group work.